RyanBijkerk/thebrewnewb-website/_posts/2021-09-13-hellow-brew.md

 image: assets/images/recipes/hellow-brew-introduction/hellow-brew-introduction-feature-image.png
 description: "Hellow Brew!
 Welcome to the Brew Newb, a personal blog to keep track of the brewing recipes."
 hidden: false
+toc: true
+beforetoc: "Hellow Brew!
+Welcome to the Brew Newb, a personal blog to keep track of the brewing recipes.
+So let's first start to share some background information on why the hop I'm doing this."
 #rating: 4.5
 ---
-Hellow Brew!
-Welcome to the Brew Newb, a personal blog to keep track of the brewing recipes.
-So let's first start to share some background information on why the hop I'm doing this.

 ## Introduction in brewing
 Like many, I got infected with the brewing virus by my wife, who gave me a homebrew starting kit.
 While postponing the brew due to the impressive list of brew steps I finally dared to get started and found it very fun to do!
 My first brew was two years ago, brewing a basic IPA from the [Brouwbroeders (BrewBrothers)](https://www.brouwbroeders.nl/products/starterspakket-ipa){:target="_blank"}.